MicrosoftDocs/quantum-docs/articles/provider-pasqal.md

 - Target ID: `pasqal.sim.emu-tn`
 - Target Execution Profile: N/A

-## Fresnel1
+## Fresnel

-Fresnel1 is PASQAL's quantum computer based on neutral atoms.
+Fresnel is PASQAL's quantum computer based on neutral atoms.
 The neutral atoms, controlled by optical tweezers, compose an array of 100 qubits.

 Neutral atoms quantum devices use highly focused lasers, so-called optical tweezers, to trap and manipulate neutral atoms individually to create 1D or 2D  qubit arrays  in arbitrary configurations.
 Current PASQAL generation of devices use around 100 rubidium atoms for computations.
 Each qubit is represented by a two-level energy state in a Rubidium atom, usually a ground state and a Rydberg state which is a high energy state.